 4.1.1.
-Employees are paid on a weekly basis.
-All employees will be paid on Friday of each week.
+Employees are paid on a bi-weekly basis.
+All employees will be paid every other Friday.
 All employees are paid by check on the above-mentioned payday.
 If the regular payday falls on a weekend or Company holiday, employees will be paid on the last business day before the holiday and/or weekend.